egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 Graident boosting is a sequential learning technique in which each weak learner learns and possible corrects the errors made by the previous tree.
 The equation,

-F_n+1(x) = F_n(x) - eta * yhat_n(x)
+F_n+1(x) = F_n(x) - eta * y_hat_n(x)

 The biggest difference of Gradient Boosting from AdaBoost is that weak learners of a GB model is more advanced (not decision stumps).

 * ii.
 What problems is gradient boosting good for?

-In my experience GB outperforms most of the other ml algorithms when data is tabular and the data is not too big.
-Luckily novadays, both tree algorithms support GPU usage and parallel computing.
-(I found **Dask** to be more user friendly)
+In my experience, gradient boosting outperforms most other machine learning algorithms when the data is tabular and not overly large.
+Both LightGBM and XGBoost support GPU usage and parallel computing.
+I find Dask to be more user friendly for these tasks.

 **14.** SVM

 * i.
 What’s linear separation?
 Why is it desirable when we use SVM?

-It means the decision boundary is a line (2D) or a hyperplane (+2D).
+It means the decision boundary is a line (in 2D) or a hyperplane (if more dimension).
 It is desirable because linear decision boundaries are more straightforward to compute and useful when there is not a sufficient amount of data (KNN lies on the opposite side, the more data the better, slower computation)

 * ii.
 How well would vanilla SVM work on this dataset?